paulabbott/minexpress/public/README.md

 # Bodyscan

+14th Sept
+backend image saving
+move the project to nextjs
+have your own route for saving images then it's a question where to host, vercel does server side storage now? but if not spin up EC2 - there will be a way to work it out and nextjs is a good next step.

+clean nextjs project

 ## Setup

 depends on a hacky way of getting images in and out of the code by setting a symlink to Downloads